Skip to main content

 A portfolio effect takes place in the case of an acquisition or divestment.
 Any portfolio effect is excluded for 12 months after the end of the relevant transaction in the reporting or comparative period, after which both current and prior periods fully reflect the portfolio change.

-In the new Fresenius Financial Framework, organic revenue growth represents the key performance indicator for the Group’s growth and that of the business segments.
-With the new Fresenius Financial Framework, we have defined annual organic revenue growth ranges (ambition levels) for the operating companies.
-No annual ambition levels were defined for organic sales growth of the investment companies.
+In the Fresenius Financial Framework, organic revenue growth represents the key performance indicator for the Group’s growth and that of the business segments.
+With the Fresenius Financial Framework, we have defined annual organic revenue growth ranges (ambition levels) for the Operating Companies.

 Profitability